Important COVID-19 travel guidance

 If you wish to drive in Madagascar you will need to get an International Driving Permit. or apply to convert your driving licence to a Malagasy one.
 The import and use of right-hand drive vehicles is now banned in Madagascar.

 You should be prepared to be hassled by taxi drivers.
 At Antananarivo airport (but not in the city), taxi fees have been officially set.
 Ask the taxi driver to show you the fee table.
 At other airports in Madagascar, haggling over the taxi fee with the driver is normal.
-You may wish to ask the airport staff to advise you on the fare payable.
+You should agree the fare before setting off.

 Air Madagascar has been removed from the list of airlines banned from operating within the European Union.
-However, staff at the British Embassy are advised to use an alternative to Air Madagascar if a safer mode of transport is available.
+Tsaradia and Madagasikara Airways both operate internal flights within Madagascar.

 A list of recent incidents and accidents can be found on the website of the Aviation Safety network.